Experimental uncertainty and error

 The effect of random errors can be reduced by making more or repeated measurements and calculating a new mean and/or by refining the measurement method or technique.

 Readings that lie a long way from other results are sometimes called outliers.
-Outliers should be further analysed and accounted for, rather than being automatically dismissed.
+Outliers must be further analysed and accounted for, rather than being automatically dismissed.
 Extra readings may be useful in further examining an outlier.